David Ratner, President

-- Membership: Our Membership Committee strives to understand the programming needs and wants of our membership and creates programs to thrill them.
+- Membership (Andrea Slavet): Our Membership Committee strives to understand the programming needs and wants of our membership and creates programs to thrill them.
 This committee also welcomes new members, provides opportunities to assist our members, and generally serves as ambassadors of CBT with the express intent of growing and suntanning our membership with innovative programming.

 - Men of CBT: The Men of CBT is our Temple men’s group which strives to serve the men in our community with innovative programming and activities.
 Past activities have included trips to the Contemporary Jewish Museum in San Francisco – with a Jewish deli lunch), Bocce ball tournaments, Pizza parties and poker nights.
 The Men of CBT also perform services for the Temple including helping with projects where appropriate, bar tending at functions and transporting items for our annual High Holiday celebrations.

 - Ritual (Idelle Lipman): The purpose of the Ritual Committee at Congregation B’nai Tikvah is to support the Clergy in its creation and implementation of meaningful Shabbat and holiday services.
 Committee members encourage participation in synagogue life, provide hands-on assistance for special programs and help shape ritual policies and guidelines.
 The Committee also acts as a sounding board for congregants to voice their ideas and hopes.
 Our Ritual Committee seeks to enhance the warm, inviting atmosphere for which our congregation is known.